uaf-math/calc1/aleks_info.md

 ## Dates and Locations

-* Complete your ALEKS PPL assessment by Wednesday September 4.
+* Complete your ALEKS PPL assessment on Tuesday, 21 January.
 * Location: Chapman Hall 103
 * What to bring: some ID